No Fees Unless We Win

-If you were sexually abused in New Jersey as a child, you now have the right to bring a claim and hold the institution (church, school, hospital, etc.) accountable, regardless of how old you are or how long ago it happened.
+If you were sexually abused in New Jersey as a child, you now have the right to bring a claim and hold the institution (church, foster care system, school, hospital, etc.) accountable, regardless of how old you are or how long ago it happened.
 The window to file your lawsuit is open for a limited time only.
 Contact us today to learn your options.

 Proactive, effective, efficient and vigorous in the way we represent our clients

 Proven track record of recoveries for our clients

 Jeff Herman is recognized as the country’s leading attorney for victims of sexual abuse.
 Jeff is aggressive, passionate and skilled.
 If you have a civil sexual abuse case, Jeff is the attorney you want representing you.
 As the firm’s founding and managing partner, Jeff has developed a national reputation for his powerful advocacy and unwavering dedication to his clients.
 He is a first-rate trial lawyer committed to empowering victims of sexual abuse to take back their lives and begin the healing process.

 With over 30 years of experience, Jeff understands the tremendous challenges victims of sexual abuse encounter on their journey to recovery.
 He is considered to be a pioneer in the field of sexual abuse cases and has been featured on CNN, HLN, Fox News, The New York Times and many other national and international media outlets.
 Jeff believes that community advocacy is the key to preventing childhood sexual abuse and is involved with various organizations dedicated to protecting children from sexual abuse through comprehensive education.
 Jeff volunteers his time to train law enforcement on interviewing child victims of sexual abuse.